Fiamē Naomi Mataʻafa: Political career

-She was first elected to the Legislative Assembly of Samoa in the 1985 election, representing the constituency of Lotofaga previously held by her mother.
+Mataʻafa joined the HRPP in 1985 and was first elected to parliament that year, representing the constituency of Lotofaga previously held by her mother.
 She has been re-elected in every election since, and is one of the longest-serving members of Parliament.
-During the 1988 election, Fiamē initially lost re-election to her Lotofaga seat and came second but remained a member of parliament due to the controversial disqualification of the victor, Fata Siaosi.
+During the 1988 election, Mataʻafa initially lost re-election to her Lotofaga seat and came second but remained a member of parliament due to the controversial disqualification of the victor, Fata Siaosi.
 Siaosi's victory was declared invalid as he had not registered his Matai title with the Land and Titles Court.
 Although a subsequent trial saw him regain his title, Siaosi did not gain the Lotofaga seat.
-Fiamē later reflected that initially losing reminded her to "never to take [getting elected] for granted".
-On 15 May 1991 she was appointed Minister of Education, becoming Samoa's first female Cabinet Minister.
-She held that position until 2006, when she was appointed as Minister of Women, Community & Social Development.
+Mataʻafa later reflected that initially losing reminded her to "never to take [getting elected] for granted".
+On 15 May 1991 she was appointed Minister of education, becoming Samoa's first female cabinet minister.
+She held that position until 2006, when she was appointed Minister of Women, Community & Social Development.
 From 2011 to 2016 she served as Minister of Justice.

 Mataʻafa has represented Samoa on the executive board of UNESCO.
-From 2006 to 2012 she served as Pro Chancellor and Chairperson of the University of the South Pacific.
-She is currently President of the Samoa National Council of Women.
+From 2006 to 2012 she served as Pro-Chancellor and Chairperson of the University of the South Pacific.
+She is currently president of the Samoa National Council of Women.

 Deputy prime minister (2016−2020)

 In March 2016, Mataʻafa was elected deputy leader of the Human Rights Protection Party, defeating Faumuina Tiatia Liuga in a caucus vote.
-On 19 March 2016, she was sworn in as Samoa's first female deputy prime minister.
+On 19 March 2016, she was sworn in as Samoa's first female Deputy Prime Minister.
 She was also appointed Minister of Natural Resources and Environment.

 In 2018 while Minister of Natural Resources and Environment, she launched the Women in Climate Change Initiative (WiCC) of which she is the Patron.